 They drove out many demons, and they anointed with oil many who were sick and cured them.
-(Mark 6:13)
+(Mk 6:13)

 These Scripture verses reveal the foundation for the Sacrament of the Anointing of the Sick.
 Furthermore, we can find numerous passages in the Gospels where Jesus Himself cured the sick and showed compassion toward them.
 Jesus loves those who are suffering from illness, as well as all forms of suffering, in a very direct way.
 He is concerned and wants to be present in that suffering.
 He wants to bring healing and hope!